 - To give undergraduate students studying history at select institutions an opportunity to undertake research and writing projects using the research library’s rich and vast holdings of primary sources.

-- Interested students should complete and submit an application.
-Applicants must have declared a major or minor in history.
+- Interested students should submit an application.
+Applicants must be a declared a history major/minor.

 - Students are required to make arrangements with their faculty advisor or course instructor to determine appropriate course credit for their work.

 - Spring applications must be received no later than January 28, 2019.
 Fall applications must be received no later than September 23, 2019.

 - Upon acceptance of a student’s application, the student will be admitted to candidacy status to conduct research at his/her convenience throughout the fall and/or spring semester.

 - Papers may be completed in conjunction with a regular course, independent study, or an honors thesis.

 - All spring semester and year-long research papers must be submitted by May 15, 2019.
 All fall semester research papers must be submitted by December 20, 2019.

 - Monetary awards for the top 3 papers: 1st – $250, 2nd – $150, 3rd – $100.